Qian-YM/mysuture/README.md

 Also check our static cross-entry UAF detector based on SUTURE, capable of escape-fetch based cross-entry alias analysis and partial-order based systematic vulnerability validation: [UAFX](https://github.com/uafx/uafx)

+It's an era of AI!
+How can we utilize the latest AI to enhance the accuracy and performance of our analyzer?
+Check our ASE'25 paper on this topic, preprint [here](https://arxiv.org/pdf/2504.11711)

 ## 0x0 Setup

 First clone the repo: